-A resource for reporters covering the upcoming statewide mid-term elections in November.
+A resource for reporters covering the upcoming statewide midterm elections in November

 Experts from WSU's political science department are ready to help reporters interpret campaign and election happenings, and to help explain the sometimes complex hot-button issues facing the state of Michigan this election year.

 Jeffrey Grynaviski is an associate professor of political science.
-He is an authority on congressional party activities, voter behavior, and congressional election strategies.
-Grynaviski is prepared to talk about American political parties, the U.S. Congress, electoral politics, and quantitative research methods.
+He is an authority on congressional party activities, voter behavior and congressional election strategies.
+Grynaviski is prepared to talk about American political parties, the U.S. Congress, electoral politics and quantitative research methods.

 Frederic Pearson is a professor of political science and director of Wayne State's Center for Peace and Conflict Studies.
 He is a Gershenson Distinguished Research Professor and twice Senior Fulbright Scholar (UK and Netherlands).
-Pearson is ready to discuss international politics and conflict, international economic analysis, political and civil conflict analysis, peacemaking, peacekeeping and peacebuilding.
+Pearson is ready to discuss international politics and conflict, international economic analysis, political and civil conflict analysis, and peacemaking, peacekeeping and peacebuilding.